jaraco/irc/README.rst

             pass
     irc.client.ServerConnection.buffer_class = IgnoreErrorsBuffer

-On Python 2, it was possible to use the ``buffer.LineBuffer`` itself, which will pass the raw bytes.
-On Python 3, the library requires text for message processing, so a decoding buffer must be used.
-Therefore, use of the ``LineBuffer`` is considered deprecated and not supported on Python 3.
-Clients should use one of the above techniques for decoding input to text.
+The library requires text for message processing, so a decoding buffer must be used.
+Clients must use one of the above techniques for decoding input to text.

 Notes and Contact Info
 ======================